Member's Interests & Blogs

 At the recent Knitting History Forum Conference Lesley O'Connell-Edwards presented her study of the publications of the Hopes of Ramsgate in the 1840's, and her article on George Curling Hope has now been published in the Jan/Feb 2016 edition of Piecework available from Interweave Press

-Lesley was also awarded the Pasold/Museum of London Fellowship in 2015 and has been looking at their 16th century knitting in detail.
+Lesley was also awarded the Pasold/Museum of London Fellowship in 2015 and looked at their 16th century knitting in detail.

 The Lee Mills Team